NACBS Dissertation Fellowship

 The application consists of the two letters of nomination and recommendation described above; a one-page curriculum vitae of the candidate; and a 1000-word research proposal written by the candidate, which should explain the importance of the topic to the field of British history and include a description of the relevant primary materials that are to be consulted in the British Isles.
 (Citations count toward the 1000-word limit.)
 Appended to the CV should be a list of the financial support (source, type and amount) received by the applicant since the beginning of graduate study, and an indication of any current pending applications for financial aid to support dissertation research.

 Letters of reference should address themselves not only to the student's past record, but also to the importance of the topic and the need to pursue research in the British Isles.
 The major advisor, in endorsing the candidate, is also confirming the ABD status of the candidate and the financial information requested above.

-Send an electronic copy (via e-mail) of the application package (as a single document—either WORD or PDF) to each member of the Dissertation Awards Committee listed below.
-Letters of reference should be sent to the committee members separately by the referees.
-Electronic copies should be sent by 11:59 p.m. on June 1, 2022.
-The application file should be named (APPLICANT’S LAST NAME_Application) and letters of recommendation files should be named (APPLICANT’S LAST NAME_Letter).
-The details for each committee member, including a current email address, are included below:
+Submit the application package as a single document (either WORD or PDF) through the link below.
+Referees should submit letters of reference via the “Letter of Recommendation” link.
+Applications should be submitted by 11:59 p.m. on May 1, 2023.
+The application file should be named (APPLICANT’S LAST NAME_Application) and letters of recommendation files should be named (APPLICANT’S LAST NAME_Letter_REFEREE’S LAST NAME).

 Claremont McKenna College